GilAndrey/GilAndrey/README.md

 Enthusiast of the best web & mobile development technologies.

-Passionate about learning and live the logic througt programming
+Passionate about learning and live the logic through programming

 Always exploring ideas, always building.